The Dunes of Sossusvlei

-- The entire dune sea covers over 32,000 square kilometres of western Namibia.
+- The entire dune sea covers over 32,000 square kilometers of western Namibia.

-This area boasts some of the highest dunes in the world, many of them over 200 metres, with the famous 'Big Daddy' dune a whopping 380 metres.
-One of the most iconic and photographed dunes, however, is the spectacular Dune 45, named because it lies 45 kilometres past Sesriem, the gateway to the dunes and Sossusvlei itself.
+This area boasts some of the highest dunes in the world, many of them over 200 meters (656 feet), with the famous 'Big Daddy' dune a whopping 380 meters (1,246 feet).
+One of the most iconic and photographed dunes, however, is the spectacular Dune 45, named because it lies 45 kilometers past Sesriem, the gateway to the dunes and Sossusvlei itself.
 Its simple but arresting shape has fascinated many visitors and resulted in some of the most memorable desert images.
-At only 80 metres, the temptation to climb this dune is almost irresistible, the quickly disappearing footsteps a reminder to all of the transient nature of this landscape.
+At only 80 meters (262 feet), the temptation to climb this dune is almost irresistible, the quickly disappearing footsteps a reminder to all of the transient nature of this landscape.